OPS-E2E-PPE/VBA-Docs/api/Project.Task.Baseline7StartText.md

 ---
-title: Task.Baseline7StartText Property (Project) ms.prod: project-server
+title: Task.Baseline7StartText property (Project) ms.service: project-server
 api_name:
 - Project.Task.Baseline7StartText
 ms.assetid: 684af7b4-b7e5-bf33-1492-feb4004d6cad
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Task.Baseline7StartText Property (Project)
+# Task.Baseline7StartText property (Project)

 Gets or sets a string representation of the baseline start date of a task.
 Read/write **String**.

 ## Syntax

 _expression_. `Baseline7StartText`

  _expression_ An expression that returns a [Task](./Project.Task.md) object.

 ## Remarks

 The **Baseline7StartText** property is used for manually scheduled tasks.
 When you convert a manually scheduled task to an auto-scheduled task, if **Baseline7StartText** has any value, you should convert the value to a date for the **Baseline7Start** property.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]